aosabook/500lines/dagoba/chapter.md

 ## Query transformers

 So we have this nice compact little interpreter for our query programs now, but we're still missing something.
 Every modern DBMS comes with a query optimizer as an essential part of the system.
-For non-relational databases optimizing our query plan rarely yields the exponential speedups seen in their relational cousins [footnote: Or, put more succinctly, a poorly phrased query is less likely to yield exponential slowdowns over an alternate phrasing of the same query.
+For non-relational databases optimizing our query plan rarely yields the exponential speedups seen in their relational cousins [footnote: Or, more pointedly, a poorly phrased query is less likely to yield exponential slowdowns.
 As an end-user of an RDBMS the aesthetics of query quality can often be quite opaque.], but it's still an important aspect of database design.

 What's the simplest thing we could do that could reasonably be called a query optimizer?
 Well, we could write little functions for transforming our query programs before we run them.
 We'll pass a program in as input and get a different program back out as output.